-One day, he was traveling in the Pampas of Argentina.
-His foot hurt, and he was diagnosed with a bone spur.
+One day, he was traveling in the Pampas of Argentina where he was able to reconnect with his grief and ‘stay’ with it.
+At the time, he discovered a hard surface in his chest, and he was diagnosed with a bone spur.
 His doctor insisted that the spur was a result of a physical trauma.

 Yet, “I didn’t have any accident.
 What I did understand was that my body created this thing to say ‘hey, take care of your heart.’”